Mountain goat: Range and habitat

 The mountain goat inhabits the Rocky Mountains and Cascade Range and other mountain regions of the Western Cordillera of North America, from Washington, Idaho and Montana through British Columbia and Alberta, into the southern Yukon and southeastern Alaska.
 British Columbia contains half of the world's population of mountain goats.
-Its northernmost range is said to be along the northern fringe of the Chugach Mountains in south-central Alaska.
+Its northernmost range has been modelled to be in the Talkeetna Mountains in south-central Alaska.
 Introduced populations can also be found in such areas as Idaho, Wyoming, Utah, Nevada, Oregon, Colorado, South Dakota, and the Olympic Peninsula of Washington.

 Mountain goats are the largest mammals found in their high-altitude habitats, which can exceed elevations of 13,000 ft.
 They sometimes descend to sea level in coastal areas although they are primarily an alpine and subalpine species.
 The animals usually stay above the tree line throughout the year but they will migrate seasonally to higher or lower elevations within that range.
 Winter migrations to low-elevation mineral licks often take them several kilometers through forested areas.